FlexAct: Why Learn when you can Pick?: Experiments

 \textbf{Effect of Regularization.} Figure~\ref{fig:gumbel_comparison} shows the selection dynamics with and without gradient-based regularization.
 Without it ($\alpha=0$), the model lingers on ReLU or LeakyReLU due to their unbounded gradients.
 With regularization ($\alpha=0.3$), the model rapidly discovers and locks onto the true activation.
+A more detailed study is presented in Appendix~\ref{app:reg_study}.